thephpleague/csv/docs/9.0/reader/records.md

 $records->getColumnNames(); // returns ['First Name', 'Last Name', 'E-mail'];
 ~~~

-### Accessing the number of records in the collection
+### Accessing the number of records in the result set

-The `RecordSet` class implements implements the `Countable` interface.
+The `ResultSet` class implements implements the `Countable` interface.

 ~~~php
 <?php